 Distilled white vinegar is the one that is usually used for cleaning and gardening.

-Using Vinegar for Weeds and Fungus
+Using Vinegar for Weeds

 The number one thing you should keep in mind when you’re using vinegar to kill weeds in the garden is that it will typically only kill the green, leafy part above the surface.
 The root systems, however, will remain unaffected, which simply means that after killing the surface of the weeds, you’ll still need to hand pick the roots out.